Vai al contenuto principale

 Cases in which FC samples won’t be suitable for the analysis will be excluded.

-LN and primary mass samples will be collected from each included dog.
-Primary masses smears will be classified according to both Patnaik and Kiupel grading systems.
-LN samples will be classified according to Weishaar system as HN0 (non-metastatic), HN1 (pre-metastatic), HN2 (early metastasis), and HN3 (overt metastasis).
+LN and primary mass samples are collected from each included dog.
+Primary masses histological smears are then classified according to both Patnaik and Kiupel grading systems.
+LN samples will be classified according to the histological system by Weishaar as HN0 (non-metastatic), HN1 (pre-metastatic), HN2 (early metastasis), and HN3 (overt metastasis).

-FC will be performed, on all acquired matrixes, according to Sulce and co-authors7 using a biphasic panel with CD117 and IgE.
-To detect aberrant phenotypes also CD11b, CD34 and CD25 will be employed.
-In LN samples lymphoid markers (CD5/CD21) will be added to exclude lymphoid cells.
+FC is performed, on all acquired matrixes, according to Sulce and co-authors [8] using a biphasic panel with CD117 and IgE.
+To detect aberrant phenotypes also CD11b, CD34 and CD25 are employed.
+In LN samples lymphoid markers (CD5/CD21) are added to exclude lymphoid cells.

 • Obtained data will undergo appropriate statistical analysis to assess the eventual relation between infiltration degree of LN in FC and Weishaar grade.
 Moreover, the possibility to discriminate infiltrated (HN>1) versus non-infiltrated (HN≤1) LNs will be investigated by identification of a cut-off through ROC curves.